Golden State Warriors @ Houston Rockets Picks and Predictions - March 5th 2026

 With the days-since line level at 3 vs 3, the summary tilts to the mileage rows.
 Prior-opponent strength is higher for Golden State Warriors (49.2 vs 25.8), hinting at a tougher spot and a higher threshold for carryover.

-With games-in-last-7 even (2 vs 2), density is less of a deciding factor.
+With games-in-last-7 even (0 vs 0), density is less of a deciding factor.
 The since-last-game movement number is higher for Golden State Warriors (1641.2 vs 1219.1), and that drag often appears first in the opening stretch.
-Houston Rockets has the higher weekly miles total (3404.68 vs 0), and that overall travel can matter more if rest is tighter.
+With both sides even on last-7 miles (0 vs 0), the weekly travel profile stays flat.

 | Metric | Golden State Warriors | Houston Rockets |